kaan-keskin/introduction-to-docker/Part1.md

 docker.io/ubuntu:latest
 ```

-each line in the output above that ends with “Pull complete” represents a layer in the image that was pulled.
+Each line in the output above that ends with “Pull complete” represents a layer in the image that was pulled.
 As we can see, this image has 5 layers.
-Figure 6.4 shows this in picture form with layer IDs.
+Figure below shows this in picture form with layer IDs.

 **Figure 6.4**